Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How much can I borrow?

-Like with the original PPP loan, how much your business would be eligible for depends on your revenue.
-The proposed loan program uses the same calculation too: 2.5 times your average monthly revenue over the past 12 months.
+The maximum you can borrow through the Second Draw program is $2 million — businesses could get up to $10 million the first time around.
+Like with the original PPP, how much your business is eligible for depends on your payroll costs.
+The proposed loan program uses the same calculation, too: 2.5 times your average monthly payroll costs in 2019, 2020 or over the past 12 months.

 Maximum amounts for seasonal businesses

 Seasonal businesses will be able to calculate their maximum loan cost by multiplying the average monthly payroll costs during one of the two following periods by 2.5:

 - February 15, 2019 or March 1, 2019 to June 30, 2019

 - May 17, 2019 to September 15, 2019

 If your business was established after 2019, the Second Draw program uses a slightly different formula.
 You can calculate your maximum loan amount by first adding up all of the eligible payroll costs you’ve incurred since you started the business.
 Then, divide that result by the number of months that those payroll costs covered.
 Multiply that result by 2.5.